New American Standard Bible (NASB)

 Millions of people have trusted the NASB for connecting with God while reading, learning, and applying the Bible’s teaching and wisdom to the demands of daily life.
 The accuracy of the NASB makes it a trusted choice of many students, scholars, pastors, and missionaries as they study and teach the Word of God.
 Read the NASB for yourself and discover the original meaning of the biblical texts.

-After completion in 1971, the NASB was updated in 1977, 1995, and most recently in 2020, according to the best scholarship available at the time.
+The NASB was updated in 1977, 1995, and most recently in 2020, according to the best scholarship available at the time.
 The purposes of the updates have been to increase accuracy, clarity, and readability.
-Every aspect of vocabulary, grammar, sentence structure, and meaning was carefully reviewed during each update.
+Every aspect of vocabulary, grammar, sentence structure, and meaning were carefully reviewed during each update.
 The result is an accurate translation that clearly communicates the Word of God in contemporary English.

 Accuracy will always and forever be the unmovable cornerstone of our translation philosophy.
 Changes are never made lightly.
 With this in mind, to best achieve our goals, updates must consistently maintain the highest standards of formal equivalence translation that is familiar and understandable in English each time the work is done.